sandeepkaur04/crowdProperty/README.md

 ## About Project
-use php artisan serve to run the project
+use """php artisan serve""" to run the project